Opium poppy (Papaver somniferum) pod with latex droplets. Image Pharmawiki. |

 Do you know the “Telephone game”?
-As children we called it “Chinese whispers”, but this is racist (in the same way “mumbo jumbo” is), so the name appropriately got the heave ho.
-In German it is called Stille Post.
-This game involves a child whispering to another child a rhyming phrase and this gets passed around to another child and another child in a circle.
-The entertaining part is how the original phrase changes as it gets passed around from person to person.
+This game involves a child whispering a phrase to another and this gets passed around in a circle of children.
+The entertaining part is how the original phrase changes as it gets passed from person to person.

 So where am I going with this?